 Puerta de la Luna is perfect for those who want to stay on budget, but still enjoy the beautiful ambient of the Historic Centre.
 The property offers both dormitory and private rooms and features a beautiful terrace and a shared lounge.
 Puerta de la Luna is perfectly located – only a short walk to the Cordoba Mosque and the Alcazar de los Reyes Cristianos.

 Extra tips for visiting Córdoba

 – The atmosphere is Córdoba is pretty laid back.
-Most of the shops and restaurants doesn’t open before 10 AM, but some of them open even later in a day.
+Most of the shops and restaurants don’t open before 10 AM, but some of them open even later in the day.
 Restaurants open for lunch around 1 PM until 4PM and then reopen for dinner around 8-9PM.
 During the siesta hours in the afternoon finding a great place to eat could be a hard task.

 – Córdoba is very well connected to the rest of the Spain.
 The two most convenient intercity transportation are RENFE trains and ALSA buses.
 Check their schedule to find the fastest and the cheapest travel options.

 – Make your trip to Córdoba even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Córdoba or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 If you have any other propositions for this One Day in Córdoba Itinerary feel free to share it in the comments below!